-She loved to lie in the sun and read paperback novels while my younger siblings and I splashed about in a kiddie pool in the backyard.
+She loved to lie in the sun and read paperback novels while my younger sister and I splashed about in a kiddie pool in the backyard.

-Of all the books mother ever read, the one that sticks out most in my memory is Herman Wouk's The Winds of War.
-(It's hard to forget a novel as big as that lying around for weeks on end.
-And mother seemed to enjoy it.)
+Of all the books mother ever read, the one that resides most in my memory is Herman Wouk's The Winds of War.

 This was tragic, I remember thinking to myself.
 Up until that point in time Old Yeller had been the longest book I had ever read and it seemed like a tome.
-I couldn't imagine what it must have felt like to have read something so long as this and not be able to finish the last page.
+I couldn't imagine what it must have felt like to read something so long as this and not be able to finish the very last page.
 "Whatever will you do?"
-I remember asking my mother.
-We had no money to buy a new book and the library was closed.
-And lord knew no one else in our nonliterary circle of friends had this atrociously long novel lying about.
+I remember consoling my mother.
+We had no money to buy a new book.
+The library was closed and lord knew no one else in our nonliterary circle of friends had this atrociously long novel lying about.

 But mother was a sly one.
-Swiftly she threw on a blouse and some flip flops, hurried me and my brother and sister into the station wagon and nary a word, drove like a mad woman down to the local drugstore where she strutted in, sunburned, bare-legged and resolute, three soggy kids in tow, straight toward a spinning rack of books where she promptly picked up The Winds Of War, read the very last page, then gently placed it back upon the rack and turned and strutted back out the door again.
+Swiftly she threw on a blouse and some flip flops, hurried my younger brother and sister and I into a nineteen-sixties station wagon and nary a word, drove like a mad woman down to the local drugstore where she strutted in, sunburned, bare-legged and resolute, three soggy kids in tow, straight toward a spinning rack of books, picked up The Winds Of War, read the very last page then gently placed it back upon the rack, turned, and strutted out the door again.

 Three elderly townsmen stared, jaws agape, at this spectacle they had just witnessed.
-And as we eased away, mother boldly proclaimed, "Now that was the best book I have ever read."
+As our dusty Ford Station Wagon eased from the curb, mother proudly proclaimed, "Now that was the best book I have ever read."

 It was rare moments like these when I cherished my kooky, crafty mother the most.
-She didn't give me much, but she instilled in me a love of reading and a love of books and for that I will be eternally grateful.
+She didn't give me much, but she instilled in me a love of reading and books and for that I will be eternally grateful.